Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Firecracker (AWS).
 Firecracker is a Virtual Machine Monitor (VMM) that uses KVM (Kernel-based Virtual Machine) to create microVMs.
 Unlike gVisor, Firecracker places the workload behind a guest kernel and virtual-machine boundary.
 The original paper reports starting guest userspace in under 125 ms for its minimal configuration and memory overhead below 5 MiB per microVM, and reports Firecracker use in AWS Lambda and AWS Fargate.[4]

-The figure below shows the key difference in the isolation path: gVisor intercepts Linux syscalls in a userspace kernel, while Firecracker runs the workload with a guest kernel inside a microVM.
+This visual shows the key difference in the isolation path: gVisor intercepts Linux syscalls in a userspace kernel, while Firecracker runs the workload with a guest kernel inside a microVM.

-This example uses wasmtime, a server-side WASM runtime, to run a precompiled module outside the browser.
+This runner uses wasmtime, a server-side WASM runtime, to run a precompiled module outside the browser.
 The execute method takes a compiled WebAssembly binary and an integer input value.
 It limits linear memory inside the Wasmtime store and uses fuel metering to trap work that consumes its allotted fuel, returning the integer result of the WASM function.

 This example expects a precompiled WASM module that exports run(i32) -> i32; it demonstrates the host-side execution wrapper, not compilation from Python source to WASM.[5]